Back to Blog

 Common Friction Points:

-• Delayed responses and administrative hassles
+• Slow replies and admin hassles

-• Confusing onboarding or unclear progress
+• Confusing start or unclear progress

-• Inconsistent communication and generic experiences
+• Spotty messages and generic feel

 Build Engagement Systems